V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 Setting the Z stub distance......coming soon

 ---

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TwWMBFpjfRU?si=-1p3vmnfCMOMpmL3" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-#### Initial Squaring
+### Initial Squaring

 To square the machine, it is easiest to mark 4 points and measure the diagonal.
 This is how we set the Y axis homing to square the machine relative to the rail.
 You will probably need to repeat this a couple of times to get it under 1mm difference.
 This is a multiplied error, so 1mm or less is very very good.

-You can cable tie a pen to the vacuum mount Or even easier is use a [V-Bit](https://www.v1e.com/products/1-8-45-degree-v-bit) in your router to pop a tiny hole into some tape.
+You can use a [V-Bit](https://www.v1e.com/products/1-8-45-degree-v-bit) in your router to pop a tiny hole into some tape, or cable tie a pen to the vacuum mount and mark some points/dots.

-You can also automate this process with Jamie's ["Squareness Marks"](https://vector76.github.io/gcode_tpgen/){:target="_blank"} test.
- * Home the X and Y axis.
- * Start with G92 X0 Y0 Z0 - Check this box and where the tip is will be 0,0,0.
-I suggest starting the tip just above the paper.
- * Z level for tip-down - Make this number more negative if you find some of your marks are not hitting the paper, but you want as light a touch as possible.
- * Z level for tip-up - You can go as high as you need to not drag the pen tip.
- * Feedrate - This is set at a safe travel rate.
-The Default is safe.
- * Extents - This is where you set the dimensions of your table.
-The further apart the marks, the more accurate your table will be.

 ![!LR3 Fancy Picture](../img/lr3/LR3 (81).jpg){: loading=lazy width="400"}